Seabrook

 Seabrook is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Seabrook's dwellings, as per the latest Census data, consisted of 96.6% houses and 3.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Melbourne metro's 68.7% houses and 31.3% other dwellings.
-Home ownership in Seabrook stood at 35.4%, with mortgaged dwellings at 44.6% and rented dwellings at 20.0%.
-The median monthly mortgage repayment was $1,803, below Melbourne metro's average of $2,167, while the median weekly rent was $361 compared to Melbourne metro's $386.
-Nationally, Seabrook's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.
+The dwelling structure in Seabrook, as per the latest Census, consisted of 96.6% houses and 3.4% other dwellings.
+In contrast, Melbourne metro had 68.7% houses and 31.3% other dwellings.
+Home ownership in Seabrook was at 35.4%, similar to Melbourne metro's level.
+The remaining dwellings were either mortgaged (44.6%) or rented (20.0%).
+The median monthly mortgage repayment in the area was $1,803, lower than Melbourne metro's average of $2,167 and the national average of $1,863.
+The median weekly rent figure in Seabrook was recorded at $361, compared to Melbourne metro's $386 and the national figure of $375.

 Frequently Asked Questions - Housing